A Man of No Importance (musical): Synopsis

-In 1964 in Dublin, Ireland, Alfie Byrne is the director of an amateur theatre troupe that has been shut down by Father Kenny.
+In 1964 in Dublin, Ireland, Alfie Byrne is the director of an amateur theatre troupe that has been shut down by the Sodality of the Sacred Heart.
 The group, The St. Imelda's Players, is based at the church.
 Alfie, a bus conductor, wants to stage a production of Oscar Wilde's Salome at his church, despite the objections of church authorities.